skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

     g.
 Select **Add**.

 1. Back in the Access policies pane, select **Save**.

-Wait for your changes to the access policies to save before you move forward with this lab.
+    > **Note**: Wait for your changes to the access policies to save before you move forward with this lab.

 #### Review